Ironmonkeynuts/tolkien_forum/README.md

 #### 1. Strategy

 **Purpose**
-- Provide forum owners with tools to create, manage, and moderate engaging forum content and user interactions.
+- Provide content creators with tools to create, manage, and moderate engaging forum content and user interactions.
 - Offer users and guests an intuitive platform to explore, engage, and contribute to forum discussions.

 **Primary User Needs**
-- Forum owners need seamless tools for publishing and managing articles and comments.
+- Content creators need seamless tools for publishing and managing articles.
+- Admin and moderators need seemless tools for managing and moderating profiles and content.
 - Registered users need the ability to engage with forum content through comments and account features.
 - Guests need the ability to browse and enjoy forum content without registration.